Air conditioning

-Air conditioning, often abbreviated as A/C (US), AC (US), or air con (UK), is the process of removing heat from an enclosed space to achieve a more comfortable interior environment (sometimes referred to as "comfort cooling") and in some cases also strictly controlling the humidity of internal air.
-Air conditioning can be achieved using a mechanical 'air conditioner' or alternatively a variety of other methods, including passive cooling or ventilative cooling.
+Air conditioning, often abbreviated as A/C (US) or air con (UK), is the process of removing heat from an enclosed space to achieve a more comfortable interior temperature and, in some cases, controlling the humidity of internal air.
+Air conditioning can be achieved using a mechanical 'air conditioner' or through other methods, such as passive cooling and ventilative cooling.
 Air conditioning is a member of a family of systems and techniques that provide heating, ventilation, and air conditioning (HVAC).
-Heat pumps are similar in many ways to air conditioners, but use a reversing valve to allow them to heat and also cool an enclosed space.
+Heat pumps are similar in many ways to air conditioners but use a reversing valve, allowing them to both heat and cool an enclosed space.

+In hot weather, air conditioning can prevent heat stroke, dehydration due to excessive sweating, electrolyte imbalance, kidney failure, and other issues due to hyperthermia.
+An estimated 190,000 heat-related deaths are averted annually owing to air conditioning.
+Air conditioners increase productivity in hot climates, and historians rank air conditioning as a key factor that shaped postwar metropolitan growth, alongside highways, automobiles, shopping malls, and suburban housing.
+As of 2022, air conditioning used about 7% of global electricity and emitted 3% of greenhouse gas.

-Air conditioners, which typically use vapor-compression refrigeration, range in size from small units used within vehicles or single rooms to massive units that can cool large buildings.
+Air conditioners, which typically use vapor-compression refrigeration, range in size from small units used in vehicles or single rooms to massive units that can cool large buildings.
 Air source heat pumps, which can be used for heating as well as cooling, are becoming increasingly common in cooler climates.

-According to the International Energy Agency (IEA), as of 2018, 1.6 billion air conditioning units were installed, which accounted for an estimated 20% of electricity usage in buildings globally with the number expected to grow to 5.6 billion by 2050.
-The United Nations called for the technology to be made more sustainable to mitigate climate change and for the use of alternatives, like passive cooling, evaporative cooling, selective shading, windcatchers, and better thermal insulation.
-CFC and HCFC refrigerants such as R-12 and R-22, respectively, used within air conditioners have caused damage to the ozone layer, and HFC refrigerants such as R-410a and R-404a, which were designed to replace CFCs and HCFCs, are instead exacerbating climate change.
-Both issues happen due to the venting of refrigerant to the atmosphere, such as during repairs.
-HFO refrigerants, used in some if not most new equipment, solve both issues with an ozone damage potential (ODP) of zero and a much lower global warming potential (GWP) in the single or double digits vs. the three or four digits of HFCs.
+According to the International Energy Agency (IEA) 1.6 billion air conditioning units were used globally in 2016.
+The United Nations has called for the technology to be made more sustainable to mitigate climate change and for the use of alternatives, like passive cooling, evaporative cooling, selective shading, windcatchers, and thermal insulation.

 History

 Air conditioning dates back to prehistory.
-Ancient Egyptian buildings used a wide variety of passive air-conditioning techniques.
+Double-walled living quarters, with a gap between the two walls to encourage air flow, were found in the ancient city of Hamoukar, in modern Syria.
+Ancient Egyptian buildings also used a wide variety of passive air-conditioning techniques.
 These became widespread from the Iberian Peninsula through North Africa, the Middle East, and Northern India.

-Passive techniques remained widespread until the 20th century, when they fell out of fashion, replaced by powered air conditioning.
+Passive techniques remained widespread until the 20th century when they fell out of fashion and were replaced by powered air conditioning.
 Using information from engineering studies of traditional buildings, passive techniques are being revived and modified for 21st-century architectural designs.

-Air conditioners allow the building's indoor environment to remain relatively constant largely independent of changes in external weather conditions and internal heat loads.
-They also allow deep plan buildings to be created and have allowed people to live comfortably in hotter parts of the world.
+Air conditioners allow the building's indoor environment to remain relatively constant, largely independent of changes in external weather conditions and internal heat loads.
+They also enable deep plan buildings to be created and have allowed people to live comfortably in hotter parts of the world.